-The reason behind that fact?
+The reason behind that?

-According to OECD data, the income per capita in Spain is 10.000 USD lower than the average OECD level (around € 20.000).
-Having a lower average salary, combined with a n unemployment rate higher than in the rest of Europe, helps understand why the current price levels are relatively low .
+Having a lower average salary, combined with an unemployment rate higher than the rest of Europe, makes it clearer why the current price levels are relatively low.

 Is it cheaper to live in Spain than the UK?